Predicting aggregate morphology of sequence-defined macromolecules with Recurrent Neural Networks

 In order to imbue the models with a sense of the relative positions of different monomers, we consider counting the frequency of $k$-mer tokens in the sequence (illustrated in Fig.~\ref{fig:representations}(b)).
 In this context, a $k$-mer is a substring of length $k$ taken from the complete monomer sequence.
 Because there is no sense of direction in the physical polymer chain, we count both ``forward'' and ``reverse'' copies of the $k$-mer substring.
 For instance, the substring \texttt{AB} is a $k$-mer of length $k = 2$ that appears twice in the string \texttt{AAAAAABBBBBBBBAAAAAA} -- once on each side of the $B$ block, even though the order of the $k$-mer is reversed in the two occurrences.
-Note that in this case the features $X = X'$, so $\tilde{f} = f(X) = f(X')$ in Eq.~\ref{eq:average}.
+Note that in this case the features $X = X'$, so $\tilde{f} = f(X) = f(X')$ always, and there is no need to average the two for consistency.
 After counting the $k$-mers, a frequency vector is passed as input to the regression model.

 Here we have considered $k$-mers with length $k = 2$ to $k = 10$.
 The lower limit of 2 ensures the model receives sufficient information to make a prediction, as $k = 1$ would reduce the count of $A$ and $B$ type beads in the chain, which is fixed in our study.
 The upper limit is a practical one to limit the number of tokens that must be counted; there are $1\,085$ possible $10$-mers which makes the token frequency slow to compute.

-This kind of engineered feature has been known to increase the predictive power of the machine learning models allowing the flexibility to use less complex models that are faster. \cite{wen_classification_2019,solis-reyes_open-source_2018} We do not need to train on mirrored copies of the sequences because the $k$-mers are combined with their mirrored versions in the frequency vector; the token frequency of a reversed sequence is identical to the original sequence.
+This kind of engineered feature has been known to increase the predictive power of the ML models allowing the flexibility to use less complex models that are faster. \cite{wen_classification_2019,solis-reyes_open-source_2018} We do not need to train on mirrored copies of the sequences because the $k$-mers are combined with their mirrored versions in the frequency vector; the token frequency of a reversed sequence is identical to the original sequence.